quiuquio/TenVis/README.md

 TenVis
 ======
-TenVis can help you analyze 3x3 matrices properties using ellipsoids.
+TenVis can help you analyze tensors or 3x3 matrices using ellipsoids.
 Different color mappings are given.
+This project was created as part of my Computer Science thesis work and is mostly aimed on Diffusion Tensor Imaging (DTI) visualization.

 Version
 -